ShadeApps/UI-Tabs-Demo/README.md

 # UI Tabs Demo

-iOS app for an interview project written entirely in Swift 5.3.2 with very custom UI featuring Dark Mod.
+iOS app for an interview project written entirely in Swift 5.3.2 with custom UI featuring Dark Mode support.

 ## Requirements

-**Xcode version 12.3 (12C33)** with **iOS 14.3 SDK** required.
+**Xcode version 12.4 (12D4e)** with **iOS 14.4 SDK** is recommended.
-Supported iOS Versions - iOS 11 and up
+Supported iOS versions - iOS 11 and up.
 **CocoaPods** is also a must.

 ## Installation